Mobile Testing Interview Questions

 Mobile testing or mobile application testing is a process performed to test the functionality, consistency and usability of an application software specially developed for different handheld devices and to support their operating systems, such as iOS, Android, Blackberry, Windows, etc. A thorough mobile testing process ensures that an application must best suit all the characteristics of a mobile device such as hardware & software capability, physical dimension, connectivity capability, etc.

-Overviewing these mobile testing interview questions and answers for experienced as well as individuals and the other crucial factors mentioned here can be extremely result oriented for candidates and new learners to this niche.
+Overviewing these mobile application testing interview questions as well as individuals and the other crucial factors mentioned here can be extremely result-oriented for candidates and new learners to this niche.

 Advantages of Using Mobile Testing